classiebit/eventmie-pro-docs/resources/docs/1.4/events/simple-events.md

 2. Click &nbsp;<larecipe-button type="info" size="sm" rounded>Save</larecipe-button>
 3. Then click &nbsp;<larecipe-button type="success" size="sm" rounded>Publish</larecipe-button>
 4. You can `Un-publish` / `Publish` anytime.

 ---

+>{primary} You can also create new Tags directly from Powered By Tab.
+We'll guide you about this in Tags section.

+---